Table of Contents

 Keep winding along the steep, narrow road that connects western low land with central hills, to make it time for a leisurely sunbathe and turn your skin colour to beautiful tan colour.

 Take a seaside stroll on the palm-fringed, pristine beaches of Bentota, then sample a delicious mixed seafood platter accompanied by a glass favorite drink of Sri Lanka’s working community, Arrack.
 Spend the rest of the leisurely on the snow-white sand beaches while dipping into the torques waters of the Indian ocean.

 Walking opportunities abound here with a large tract of forested land, mountain peaks and small hamlets, just a little inland from the beach.
-The water lovers can secure thrilling and adventurous time with Kayaking, surfing, boating, diving, snorkelling and many other water sports.
+The water lovers can secure a thrilling and adventurous time with Kayaking, surfing, boating, diving, snorkelling and many other water sports.
 The beaches are also a heaven for leisure seekers, suitable for a relaxing pursuit; visit a beach bar for an arrack cocktail or dine on local seafood and shop for local handicrafts, souvenir, clothing, Gems and jewellery.

 Day 6 of Sri Lanka trip 6 days

 Leisurely breakfast at the hotel and leave for Colombo.
 On the last day of the trip, no important activities are planned.
-However, the guests can visit Galle fortress and Hikkaduwa beach as well as have a boat trip at Madu estuary if time permits them, this optional southern Sri Lanka tour cost US$ 75 p.p.
+However, the guests can visit the Galle fortress and Hikkaduwa beach as well as have a boat trip at Madu estuary if time permits them, this optional southern Sri Lanka tour cost US$ 75 p.p.
 The guests, who have an early departure from Colombo or Mattala can opt for an early transfer to the airport.

 Why you should use Seerendipity for your 6 days trip